EGI-Federation/egi-ims-tool/deploy/DEPLOYING.md

 certificate and will only do dry runs for requesting a certificate to avoid the [rate limits](https://letsencrypt.org/docs/rate-limits/) of Let's Encrypt.
 To do this:

-- Run the command `sudo docker exec -it data-transfer-ssl /bin/sh` then
+- Run the command `sudo docker exec -it ims-ssl /bin/sh` then
 - In the container change directory `cd /opt`
 - Edit the file `request.sh` and remove the `certbot` parameter `--dry-run`